Shaping the future of haemophilia care in South Africa

 In addition to strengthening the capability of the patient organisation, the project team organised provincial training for healthcare professionals in Mpumalanga, Limpopo, Kwazulu Natal, Gauteng, Free State and Northern Cape.
 This involved training in basic haemophilia care, focused on awareness and identification of patients, as well as advance training for healthcare professionals already working with people with haemophilia.
 The aim was to increase the number of healthcare professionals with specialist knowledge and enable people with haemophilia to access care closer to home.

 Creating an interactive national registry

-Finally, a national web-based registry was created, with the additional functionality of allowing people with haemophilia to post questions for healthcare professionals via mobile phone or computer and for healthcare professionals to answer and follow-up with patients.
-It established a secure yet accessible medium to foster the dialogue between people with haemophilia and healthcare professionals.
+Finally, a national web-based registry was created, with the additional functionality of allowing surveys to people with haemophilia.
+It established a secure yet accessible medium to foster communication and data sharing between people with haemophilia and healthcare professionals.